Cryptology ePrint Archive: Report 2014/501

 Markku--Juhani O. Saarinen and Billy Bob Brumley

-Abstract: WhirlBob is an AEAD (Authenticated Encryption with Associated Data)
+Abstract: WHIRLBOB, also known as STRIBOBr2, is an AEAD (Authenticated Encryption

-algorithm derived from the first round CAESAR candidate StriBob and the
+with Associated Data) algorithm derived from STRIBOBr1 and the

-Whirlpool hash algorithm.
-As with StriBob, the reduced-size Sponge design
+in the CAESAR competition.
+As with STRIBOBr1, the reduced-size Sponge

-has a strong provable security link with a standardized hash algorithm.
+design has a strong provable security link with a standardized hash

 The new design utilizes only the LPS or $\rho$ component of Whirlpool in